google/docsy/userguide/content/en/docs/adding-content/diagrams-and-formulae/index.md

 See the [Mermaid documentation](https://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for a list of defaults that can be overridden.

-Settings can also be overridden on a per-diagram basis by making use of the `%%init%%` header at the start of the diagram definition.
-See the [Mermaid theming documentation](https://mermaid-js.github.io/mermaid/#/theming?id=themes-at-the-local-or-current-level).
+Settings can also be overridden on a per-diagram basis by making use of a [frontmatter config](http://mermaid.js.org/config/theming.html#customizing-themes-with-themevariables) block at the start of the diagram definition.

 ## UML Diagrams with PlantUML